Tips

 To help lessen the pressure on the tailbone, the distance to the surface below can be increased a bit.
 This can be easily achieved by folding a small towel into a flat roll of around ten centimeters, and place it under the sitting bones (the bony structures you feel when you sit on your hands and move back and forth a bit).

-If you need to sit for a longer period of time like in a car, an airplane or on a train, you can next to the towel under the buttocks, also support the back with a towel.
 Roll it up and place it at the deepest point of the lumbar lordosis.
-This is where your arm rests if you place it horizontally across your lower back.
+This is there where your forearm rests if you place it horizontally across your lower back.
 Make sure you don’t position it too low because then you push the whole pelvis forward and tilt it backwards.
 This leads to sitting more slouched and increases the pressure on the tailbone.
-With the towel in the back, it arches the back a bit and the body weight is being transfered more to the front part of the buttocks.
+Also make sure you zit in the back of the seat.
+In this way the towel will help to arch the back a bit more so the body weight is being transfered more to the front part of the buttocks, which frees up the tailbone.

 Reduce the pain while lying down